kienton1/Mining-Simulator/Planning/ProgressionBalanceBlueprint.md

 - [ ] Polish UI for all 24 ores
 - [ ] Create shop UI for all 54 pickaxes
 - [ ] Test rare ore excitement (should feel special to find)
-- [ ] See PowerSystemPlan.md for power-related testing tasks
+- [ ] Test power system integration (see PowerSystemPlan.md for all power-related testing tasks)

 ---